 Waterford real estate is some of the most expensive in Mississippi, although Waterford house values don't compare to the most expensive real estate in the U.S.

-When you are in Waterford, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Waterford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Waterford is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Waterford is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Waterford who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Compared to the rest of the country, citizens of Waterford spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.